mcardillo55/btcArb/README.md

 btcArb
 ======

-An attempt at identifying an capitalizing on potential Bitcoin arbitrage situations
+An attempt at identifying and capitalizing on potential Bitcoin arbitrage situations